robinpetervkm/angular-photos/README.md

 Take a look at the type definition of HttpClient to figure out how to include a headeron the request

 Add a new method to the service that will make and return a requrst.

+Make Sure the component we just created earlier is visible on the Screen